tuck1s/sparkySuppress/README.md

 # Optional.
 Add the following description to your imports.
 DescriptionDefault = sparkySuppress import
 ```

+The `Host` address can begin with `https://`.
+If omitted, this will be added by the tool.
+The tool now checks the address is well-formed and
+is a valid SparkPost API endpoint.

 `Timezone` is used to localise the from/to search times.
 Applies to `retrieve` only.
 Uses the [pytz](http://pytz.sourceforge.net/#)
 library to accept human-readable timezone names from over 500 entries in the [Olson Database.](https://en.wikipedia.org/wiki/Tz_database)